imashishkh/project-pilot/README.md

 # MacAgent - AI Agent for macOS

 MacAgent is a modular framework for creating AI agents that can interact with macOS through screen capture and mouse/keyboard control.
-It provides a clean architecture for building autonomous agents that can perform tasks on your Mac.
+It provides a clean architecture for building autonomous agents that can perform tasks on your Mac using natural language instructions.

 ## Features

 - **Screen Perception**: Capture and analyze screen content
-- **UI Interaction**: Control mouse and keyboard to interact with applications
+- **Robust UI Interaction**: Control mouse and keyboard with reliable parameter validation
+- **Intelligent Planning**: Break down complex tasks into manageable steps
 - **Memory System**: Store and retrieve state information
-- **Planning Module**: Generate and execute plans based on instructions
 - **Modular Architecture**: Clean separation of concerns for easy extension
 - **Interactive UI**: Chat interface to communicate with the agent
-- **Advanced NLP**: Optional integration with OpenAI or Anthropic for better natural language understanding
+- **Advanced NLP**: Integration with OpenAI or Anthropic for better natural language understanding
+- **Comprehensive Error Handling**: Graceful recovery from errors during execution
+- **Thorough Parameter Validation**: Smart filtering of parameters to ensure compatibility

 ## Installation